ndd21/PHYS281/docs/index.md

 section below has some options for running Python, which can be used as a back-up alternative if you have initial installation problems.

+## Exercises

+A selection of [exercises](https://ma.ttpitk.in/teaching/PHYS281/exercises/) have been created for you to try out and test you Python knowledge.
+These exercises are not marked and are voluntary.
+They will also be used for demonstration purposes during the course lecture slots.

 ## Other material

-There are a variety of useful Python tutorials freely avaiable online:
+There are a variety of useful Python tutorials freely available online:

 * The official Python documentation comes with a [tutorial](https://docs.python.org/3/tutorial/index.html) on getting started with Python, covering the majority of concepts required to become a proficient user.